boocs/unreal-clangd/README.md

 ## Documentation
 ### Unreal 5.2+
 `Note:` Make sure to read requirements!
 Different Unreal version usually require different `clang/clangd` and `XCode` versions

+`Windows Users:` The requirements sections has `easy` instructions on how to install different Build Tools 2022 versions.
+These are required because other versions may cause `fake red error squiggles`.

 ### [**Extension Documentation**](https://github.com/boocs/unreal-clangd/tree/v2#readme)

 ---
 ## Upgrading Projects
+`Current extension version:` Has no file changes so projects do not  need to be reinstalled

 It's best to use this extension's uninstall and reinstall commands when upgrading to a new extension version.
 This is because different files could need to be upgraded.

 ---